 20/114 Borough Councillors Report

 Cllr Needham issued a written report prior to the meeting.
+Resolved – RJ action – to tell Laurie heard nothing from police regards a raid and ask her to raise this with police, ask her to chase for us all to get more information from the police

-There were no questions for Cllr Needham.
+.

 20/115 Reports from Reps on other Committees